 How do I keep my registration up-to-date?

 Please update your registration information online or complete and submit a new FPCA whenever you move or each election year.
-This ensures that your absentee ballot gets sent to the right address.
+This ensures that your mail-in ballot gets sent to the right address.

 I have more questions.
 Who can help me?